sylabs/singularityce-community/roadmap.md

   * Apparmor
   * Seccomp

-* **'Docker-like' mode**
+* ~~**'Docker-like' mode**
 https://github.com/sylabs/singularity/issues/75
 By default, SingularityCE runs containers far less isolated from the host than Docker - relying on system restrictions on the user.
 This is very convenient for traditional HPC-like jobs, but some Docker containers can have conflicts with files and other things that enter the container from the host.
 We have a number of flags such as `--contain` to work around this, but it's often unclear which are needed.
-A shortcut to apply the most 'docker-like', but practical configuration would be useful.
+A shortcut to apply the most 'docker-like', but practical configuration would be useful.~~ *`--compat` flag merged to master for 3.9*

 * **Mellanox IB/OFED Library Discovery & Binding**
 https://github.com/sylabs/singularity/issues/76